qball1809/App-Store/About.md

 Allows you to copy playlists between users, as well as import, export and delete them.

 ## Help
-If you need help with any of the above Tool modules, click on the ? icon at the top of the page.
+If you need help with any of the above Tool modules, click on the ? icon at the top of the page, for a short help, or read this Wiki for a more detailed explanation

 [[Back|Home]]